 Hope on Wheels motorcycle ride to benefit cancer patients

-“People come from all across our region to support this ride, partly because the ride itself is so much fun, and partly because they truly see the need for supporting this program,” said Clark.
-“The Circle of Hope helps people at their time of greatest need.
+“People come from all across our region to support this ride, partly because the ride itself is always so much fun, and partly because they truly see the need for supporting this program,” said Karen Clark, director of fund development at Mountain States Foundation.
+“This helps people at their time of greatest need.
 When someone is coping with cancer, not only do they have emotional challenges to face, but they have financial challenges as well.
-The Circle of Hope provides assistance on the financial end so those patients can focus on getting better.”
+This provides assistance on the financial end so those patients can focus on getting better.”

 For more information, call event coordinator Jeff Clinebell at 423-431-7782 or email to ClinebellJL@msha.com, or visit www.mshafoundation.org/events.